 There are a number of stands and racks available.
 Any device that lifts the pizza stone off of the plate setter and increases the air gap can be beneficial.
 A double rack like the Pizza-Porta RCL rack, serves this purpose and also allows more capacity.
 Having two stones gives flexibility in cooking between the top and bottom stones.

 There is variability in pizza stones.
 The kamado manufacturers all provide a type of stone that is heavy duty enough for 700F + degree cooking.
 Some kitchen supply companies make pizza stones that are for home ovens and only stand up to 500F degree pizza cooking.
 The importance of the stone is to provide a surface that will retain enough heat to cook the bottom of the pizza.
 The porosity of the stone is claimed to benefit the crust by drawing in moisture.
 Buy a stone that is heavy enough to withstand high temperatures and will provide a suitable surface for your cooking style.
 Thermarite is a more durable material than firebrick.
 Beware of pizza stones that are larger than the diameter of the platesetter/deflector as they will block airflow and they will receive energy directly from the fire without the benefit of deflection.

 Each raw pizza placed on the stone will bring the cooking surface down 30-40F degrees.
 In a wood-fired oven, the pizzaioli will spin a pizza in place to take advantage of this.
-The recovery time in a kamado is quick, but it is important to consider this when planning for a party.
+It is important to consider this when planning for a party.
 If the stone will be sitting empty in the grill 10-15 minutes between pizzas, the temperature will climb between each one, so you may want extra deflection or more space below the pizza stone so that it does not exceeded your desired temperature.
 If you want to cook a number of pizzas in a row, you may want to allow the stone to get a bit hotter by using less deflection.